allynt/django-singleton2/README.md

 poetry completions bash >> ~/.bash_completion
 ```

-Note that the resultant completions file doesn’t work in all versions of bash; multiword case statements have to be encased in quotes.
+Note that the resultant completions file doesn’t work in all versions of bash; multi-word case statements have to be encased in quotes.

 Next setup some config: